Russia drops charges against Prigozhin and others who took part in brief rebellion

 The media team for Prigozhin, the 62-year-old head of the Wagner private military contractor, did not immediately respond to a request for comment.

-In his nationally televised speech, Putin sought to project stability and control, criticizing the uprising's "organizers," without naming Prigozhin.
+Putin sought to project stability in his speech, criticizing the uprising's "organizers," without naming Prigozhin.
 He also praised Russian unity in the face of the crisis, as well as rank-and-file Wagner fighters for not letting the situation descend into "major bloodshed."

-Earlier in the day, Prigozhin defended his actions in a defiant audio statement.
+Earlier Monday, Prigozhin defended his actions in a defiant audio statement.
 He again taunted the Russian military but said he hadn’t been seeking to stage a coup against Putin.

-In another show of stability and control, the Kremlin on Monday night showed Putin meeting with top security, law enforcement and military officials, including Defense Minister Sergei Shoigu, whom Prigozhin had sought to remove.
+In another show of projecting authority, the Kremlin on Monday night showed Putin meeting with top security, law enforcement and military officials, including Shoigu, whom Prigozhin had sought to remove.

 It also wasn't clear whether he would be able to keep his mercenary force.
 In his speech, Putin offered Prigozhin's fighters to either come under Russia's Defense Ministry's command, leave service or go to Belarus.